 This legislation would change the Land Use Code to require curb ramps when new sidewalks are required as part of development projects throughout Seattle.
 In addition, in the urban villages and urban centers, the curb ramp requirement would apply when development abuts a substandard sidewalk per the Seattle Right-of-Way Improvements Manual.

 A curb ramp is a short ramp cutting through a curb or built up to it.
 A curb ramp includes a ramp with a tactile warning surface, landings, and necessary sidewalk transitions.
 Curb ramps are an integral part of an age-friendly and accessible community.
 They make it easier to access the street from the sidewalk for all people, particularly for people who use wheelchairs or other mobility aids, seniors, and people with visual impairments.
 A curb ramp provides an accessible route that people with disabilities can use to safely transition from a roadway to a curbed sidewalk and vice versa.

 Our recommendations will:

-The City Council's Planning, Land Use, and Zoning (PLUZ) Committee will likely discuss our proposal in Summer 2018.
+The City Council's Planning, Land Use, and Zoning (PLUZ) Committee to hold a public hearing for this item on September 19, 2018.
 See the PLUZ Committee webpage for future meetings related to this proposal.